giesekow/docker-nextcloud-onlyoffice/README.md

 Open the `sites-available/app` and change the server_name fields to match the `ONLYOFFICE_DOMIAN` and `APP_DOMAIN` values.
 1. change `<APP-URL>` (on line 7) to the value you entered above for `APP_DOMAIN`;
 2. change `<ONLYOFFICE-URL>` (on line 41) to the value you entered above for `ONLYOFFICE_DOMIAN`;

+Note:
-Note care must be take *NOT* to remove the `;` at the end of lines 7 and 41.
+* Care must be take *NOT* to remove the `;` at the end of lines 7 and 41.
 This will make the file unusable.

+### Local hosting for testing or local usage
+1. Local hosting is automatically configured in the `sites-available/local` file
+2. Default values are `<APP-URL>=nextcloud.local` and `<ONLYOFFICE-URL>=onlyoffice.local`.
+3. For the local urls to work you need to add them to your `hosts` file and point them to the IP address of the server.
+  * On ubuntu you can run the code below to do that
+    `sudo cp /etc/hosts /etc/hosts-bk && echo '127.0.0.1 nextcloud.local onlyoffice.local' | sudo tee -a /etc/hosts`
+4. You can then access nextcloud and onlyoffice on `http://nextcloud.local` and `http://onlyoffice.local`

 ### Running the app